 Construction on the new 7,600 square foot building totaled nearly $2.2 million and was made possible through funding from Metro Louisville, The C.E. & S. Foundation, The Gheens Foundation, The Humana Foundation, the Kentucky Department for Libraries and Archives, and the Friends of the Library.

 Following the devastating flooding in August, 2009, the Library Foundation, along with many generous donors, set out to help the Library restore and renovate the historic Main branch.
 Response from the community — and throughout the nation — was overwhelming.
 Through donors to the Landmark Initiative and the Flood Recovery Fund, the Library Foundation was able to grant nearly $2 million to the renovation and restoration of the Main Library.

-Click on the gallery to the right for more photos of the flood and the renovations that followed.
 For a comprehensive photo gallery of the damage and restoration work, please visit LFPL.org.